racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisoperations.md

         return params['rootobjecttype'] == ROOTOBJECT_TYPE

-##Creating an OSIS Delete Transaction
+##Creating an OSIS Delete Operation
-The flow of a delete transaction in an OSIS view is similar to the create/update transaction flow.
+The flow of a delete operation in an OSIS view is similar to the create/update operation flow.
 First create a connection to OSIS, get Root Object data, and finally update the OSIS view by deleting the Root Object.

 ###Retrieving the Root Object Data